chmoncada/nodepop/README.md

 After you have the app in your machine, you need to setup some things before running.

 There is a file inside the *scripts* Folder called anuncios.json.
-Inside it appear a first set of *announces* and an initial *user* to test the **API**.
+Inside it appear a first set of *announces* and an initial *user* `admin@me.com` and password `1234` to test the **API**.
 Please change it if you want, preserving the structure and fields.

-After you finished with the *JSON* file, please run the *Inicialization script*, entering in the terminal (please don´t forget to have MongoDB running):
+After you finished with the *JSON* file, run the *Inicialization script*, entering in the terminal (please don´t forget to have MongoDB running):

  ```Bash
  $ npm run installDB